NeuroStar vs EXOMIND

 Which is more expensive, NeuroStar or EXOMIND?

 NeuroStar runs $80,000-$150,000 new and $40,000-$80,000 used.
-EXOMIND runs $100,000-$200,000 new and Limited secondary market (too new) used.
-Per-session pricing is $300-$500 (insurance reimbursable) for NeuroStar and TBD (emerging pricing) for EXOMIND.
+EXOMIND runs $100,000-$200,000 new, while EXOMIND has only a thin used market (cleared 2024).
+Per-session pricing is $300-$500 (often insurance reimbursable) for NeuroStar and $400-$600 (cash-pay) for EXOMIND.
 Annual operating costs (consumables plus maintenance) typically run 5-15% of purchase price for both devices.
 The right financial comparison includes total cost of ownership over 5 years, not just sticker price.

 Which has better clinical evidence, NeuroStar or EXOMIND?